-The Office of Information Technology reports to the Office of the Provost.
+The Office of Information Technology reports to the Office of the Chief Information Officer.
 OIT provides centralized computing services and resources to the Auburn University community.

 Auburn University will be nationally and globally recognized as a premier public institution for the way in which it embraces information technology both to enhance the education, research, and outreach services it provides and to promote the economic vitality of the State of Alabama and its citizens whom it serves.
 Auburn University will distinguish itself by: (a) boldly embracing state-of-the-art technology, and (b) equipping its faculty, staff and students with tools, training and support to become highly proficient technology users in pursuit of their respective endeavors.

 Toward this end, Auburn has established two University-wide themes in information technology support: 1) Auburn University will provide strong, secure information technology infrastructure, i.e. the equipment and software normally invisible to most users, and 2) Auburn University will provide its students, faculty, and staff with support that will both allow and encourage the effective use of information technology.